Kraziman/Snake-Game/README.md

 ## How to Download

 Before you proceed, ensure that you have JDK 17 installed on your machine.
-You can download JDK 17 [here]([https://www.java.com/](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)).
+You can download JDK 17 [here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) or [click here](https://download.oracle.com/java/17/archive/jdk-17.0.10_windows-x64_bin.exe) to directly begin downloading the JDK 17 installer.

+**NOTE: You can simply download the .exe file from the [Latest Release](https://github.com/Kraziman/Snake-Game/releases/) and run the game(JDK 17 REQUIRED), or do the following:**

 If you have Git installed: